skyrichardson/skyrichardson.github.io/trading-bot/day-trading/2025-10-10/notes.md

 - ELL not available for short sale
-- Error with price target order means SUGP, SERV, SYRE, PATH,
+- Error with price target order means SUGP, SERV, SYRE, PATH, so the trades were opened and then immediately closed.
+Whoops!

 EXK (short) $90
 USAU (short) $31